 The Office of Borough Manager

-The Borough Manager is responsible to the Bath Mayor and Council, eight employees, and the citizens of Bath.
+The Borough Manager is responsible to the Bath Mayor and Council, four employees, and the citizens of Bath.
 The office manages the title of secretary and treasurer.
 The manager oversees an annual operating budget of approximately $2 million.
 This office also conducts day-to-day operations, ensures compliance with the State Borough Code, prepares council meeting agendas, implements policies established by the Bath Council, by enforcing adopted Ordinances and Resolutions.
 As treasurer, the manager prepares revenue estimates, expenditure data, and develops budget requests to council annually.

 Your Current Manager